34 stocking stuffers under $25 you may just keep for yourself | CNN Underscored

 Ensure your adventurer can always have a clean drink of water wherever they go with this personal filter.
 Read our review of it here.

-On those cold winter days, they'll be thankful for this cozy beanie hat that comes in 7 different colors.
+On those cold winter days, they'll be thankful for this cozy beanie hat that comes in seven different colors.

 For the one who’s obsessed with grilling or crème brûlée, this handheld butane torch is an easy way to up their cooking game.